-Starting in 2021, I noted a lot of Epilobium within the fenced back yard.
-It was a gopher invasion that triggered it, and they were gnoshing Camissoniopsis whilst the bunnies thrashed my lotuses.
+Starting in 2021, we have got a lot of Epilobium within the fenced back yard.
+Yeah, I know, that's a clue, but it was a gopher invasion that triggered it, and they were gnoshing Camissoniopsis.
 I am hoping to turn that area into a septic leach field someday, as the way it would drain might help a small row of fruit trees down slope.
-Gophers tearing up the rock would improve the soil bio-activity and drainage functions in that use.
-At which point, I would happily kill every last one of them (the damage burrowing animals do to geological stability in this area is not to be discounted).
-So, in the mean time, when Epilobium brachycarpum showed up in back, true to thesis, it was big the first year, most of it over 6' tall.
+Gophers tearing up the rock would improve the soil bioactivity and drainage functions in that use.
+At which point, I would happily kill every last one of them.
+The damage they do to soil stability in this area is not to be discounted.
+So, in the mean time, Epilobium, lots of it, and it was big...

-Again, true to thesis, the next year in 2022 the Epilobium were half that height but intermixed with big Camissoniopsis and grasses.
-Despite that Epilobium produces airborne seed and Camissoniopsis does not, both were suddenly everywhere together in the "back yard" and patio bricks (probably tracked on my boots), but neither was to be found on the front side of the house, until the next year.
+True to thesis, in 2022 they were half that six-foot height, but intermixed with big Camissoniopsis and grasses.
+Both forbs were everywhere in the "back yard" and patio bricks, but the Epilobium was much smaller than before, while the Camissoniopsis was not.